 We’re also allowing people to tag icebreakers and search for matches through conversation topics via a “Discover” view.
 More often than not, we meet new people in real life through some combination of attraction and connection.
 The formula would be something like this: attraction + “X” = meaningful connection.
 This “X” could be a person – like a mutual friend.
 Or an activity – like meeting a fellow traveler on a hike.
 There’s usually some connective tissue in addition to that initial attraction that helps push the initial connection forward (unless you’re at a nightclub, which is most analogous to a right swipe – left swipe digital social dynamic).
 On Sweet Pea, we want topics of conversation to be that point of connection – with discover opening up a world of possibilities for who you can connect to and what kinds of conversations you can connect through.

-Lastly, we’ve decided to take a quality over quantity approach and limit outbound messages to people you haven’t already been talking with to seven per day (don’t worry – this does not limit messaging once you’re in a conversation).
+Lastly, we’ve decided to take a quality over quantity approach and limit outbound messages to people you haven’t already been talking with (don’t worry – this does not limit messaging once you’re in a conversation).
 The research is pretty clear – too much choice makes people unhappy.
 This holds true whether it’s deciding which kind of bread to buy at the supermarket or who to swipe right on on a dating app.
 Dating apps, in a way that human psychologically has been wholly unprepared for, structurally incentivize users to try and “connect” by swiping through hundreds of people in a single setting.
 It dilutes the quality of connections in a myriad of different ways, and really doesn’t reflect the human social experience, which we think tech should start mimicking more of, not less of.
+Test out our features here.

 So why is this format better than Tinder’s double blind opt i.e. swipe to match then chat?
 The answer lies in the data.